gregkurka/food-celebrator-capstone/README.md

 To set up the Food Celebrator project locally, follow these steps:

-1. Prerequisites: Ensure you have Node.js (v14 or above recommended) and PostgreSQL installed on your system.
+-Prerequisites: Ensure you have Node.js (v14 or above recommended) and PostgreSQL installed on your system.
 You’ll also need a Google Cloud account with access to the Vision API if you want to enable image content validation (optional for basic functionality).

-Clone the Repository: Clone this GitHub repository to your local machine using git:
+-Clone the Repository: Clone this GitHub repository to your local machine using git:
 git clone https://github.com/gregkurka/food-celebrator-capstone.git

-Then navigate into the project directory:
+-Then navigate into the project directory:
 cd food-celebrator-capstone

-Install Dependencies: Install the Node.js dependencies for both the server and client by running npm install in the root project directory.
+-Install Dependencies: Install the Node.js dependencies for both the server and client by running npm install in the root project directory.
 This will install Express, React, and all other required packages as listed in package.json:
 npm install

-1. Configure Environment Variables: Create a file named .env in the root of the project (or set environment variables in your development environment) with the following keys:
+-Configure Environment Variables: Create a file named .env in the root of the project (or set environment variables in your development environment) with the following keys:

 - DATABASE_URL – The connection string for your PostgreSQL database For example, if running Postgres locally, use a URL like: